Z2Data's SCRM Platform

 Where Do PFAS Show Up in Electronic Components?

-Z2Data’s database indicates PFAS appear in a large number of electronic components.
-Most of these are tantalum capacitors, followed by flash memories, and resistor trimmer potentiometers.
-Other parts include:
+Z2Data’s database indicates that PFAS appear in a large number of electronic components.
+The commodity group that included the most components with PFAS in them was tantalum capacitors.
+This was followed by flash memory and resistor trimmer potentiometers.
+Other commodity groups that contain FPAS include:

 • Crystal Oscillators